amitch3/portfolio_v4/content/post/post-2.md

-**The Influence of Maternal High Fat Diet Consumption on Neurobehavioral Development** AJ Mitchell, Matthew Selby, and Elinor L Sullivan
-The Neuroscience of Development (January 2021)
+**The Influence of Maternal High Fat Diet Consumption on Neurobehavioral Development** AJ Mitchell, Matthew Selby, and Elinor L Sullivan Chapter 51; The Neuroscience of Development.
+(January 2021)